 Wiesmann Project Thunderball

 The Wiesmann Project Thunderball is the brand’s first electric car.
-The German sports car maker has used an 83 kWh battery pack operating at 800 volts in this electric roadster.
+The German sports car maker has built the electric roadster on an aluminum spaceframe chassis and installed an 83 kWh battery pack operating at 800 volts in it.
 Two rear-mounted motors source energy from the battery pack and power the rear wheels.
-The two motors produce 671 hp of combined power and 811 lb.-ft. of combined torque.
+The motors produce 500 kW (670 hp) of combined power and 1,100 Nm (811 lb.-ft.) of combined torque.

 Mercedes-AMG electric convertible